 Tinea versicolor is not painful, but it can be annoying.
 If left untreated, the patches can get bigger and even join together.
 People are often embarrassed by the change in skin tone.

 Men and women who tan frequently notice this condition more because their colour will be uneven.
 Some people think that you can catch this condition from a tanning bed, but in actuality, tanning beds simply make the appearance of tinea versicolor more pronounced.

 If your tinea versicolor is diagnosed by a licensed medical professional, here are some home remedies you can try.

 Tinea versicolor can be easily treated at home.
 There are prescriptions available, but you can effectively use inexpensive and easy-to-find remedies.

 Using a dandruff shampoo that contains selenium sulfide to reduce the fungus is straightforward and easy.
 These shampoos are available in the UK and USA in regular pharmacies and drug stores.
-Selsun Blue is a common product that contains selenium sulfide.
+Selsun Blue, known simply as Selsun in the UK, is a common product that contains selenium sulfide.

-- Rub the shampoo onto dry, affected skin as you would a lotion.
+- Rub the undiluted shampoo onto dry, affected skin as you would a lotion.

 - Wash your hair with Selsun Blue according to the instructions to get rid of the yeast on your scalp.